joycastai/joycast.driver/README.md

 - Device names: "JoyCast Virtual Microphone"

 All customizations are defined in config files - no BlackHole source code is modified.

-## Licensing

-- **JoyCast components**: MIT License (see [LICENSE](LICENSE))
-- **BlackHole submodule**: GPL-3.0 License (see [BlackHole/LICENSE](BlackHole/LICENSE))

-The final driver binary includes both components and is subject to GPL-3.0 due to BlackHole inclusion.

-## Credits

-- Based on [BlackHole](https://github.com/ExistentialAudio/BlackHole) by Existential Audio Inc.
-- JoyCast customizations by JoyCast Gang

-## Support

-For JoyCast-specific issues, please open an issue in this repository.
-For BlackHole-related issues, refer to the [upstream repository](https://github.com/ExistentialAudio/BlackHole).